Declan McGonagle

 Declan McGonagle is a well-known figure in Irish contemporary art, holding positions as director at the Orchard Gallery in Derry, the first director at the Irish Museum of Modern Art, and as director of the National College of Art and Design, Dublin.
 He writes, lectures and publishes regularly on art and museum/gallery policy issues, and curates exhibitions.

 Early life

 McGonagle was born in Derry in 1953.
-He studied Fine Art at the College of Art and Design in Belfast.
+He attended St Columb's College before studying Fine Art at the College of Art and Design in Belfast.
 In the 70's and 80's he worked as a painter and a lecturer of Art and Design at the Regional Technical College, Letterkenny, County Donegal.

 Career

 Orchard Gallery

 Derry City Council was responsible for setting up the Orchard Gallery on Orchard Street in the city of Derry, McGonagle was appointed to the post of curator in 1978 and remained there until 1984 during the height of The Troubles.
 He gave up painting a year after he joined the Orchard.
 Orchard Gallery established itself on a minimal budget, and McGonagle found that international artists were attracted by the concept of addressing the issues of communities in conflict.

 In 1983, he worked briefly for the Institute of Contemporary Arts in London, while keeping close contact and transferring exhibitions to the Orchard.
 He returned to Orchard in 1986 to continue running the gallery for another four years.
 In 1987 he became the first ever arts administrator to be shortlisted for the Turner prize for his work at the Derry gallery.